All Episodes

 So Brigitte Macron strongly disagreed with the reversal, has now appealed the matter to France's highest judicial court to review the decision.

-I'm going to claim this as a W for Brigitte and Emmanuel because it's like, you know, they clearly don't own the courts if they can't even.
+I'm going to claim this is a W for Brigitte and Emmanuel because it's like, you know, they clearly don't own the courts if they can't even get this shit not overturned.

-Another French conspiracist who promoted these false claims about the Macrones is a man named Xavier Poussard.
+Another French conspiratist who promoted these false claims about the Macrons is a man named Xavier Poussard.

 And Poussard is the main source for the conspiracy theory that Candace Owens promoted.